The-OpenROAD-Project/ORAssistant/frontend/README.md

     ```
 4. **Set the Current Version for Feedback Evaluation:**
    - Add the current version of the feedback evaluation to the environment variables.
+   - If unset, this defaults to the commit hash of `master`.

     ```plaintext
     RAG_VERSION=<current-version>